Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

-house arrest, cuffs,.; just saw it off, and stitch it back towards getting here #defcon,.. dino feather /clothes|technologies|../; my entangled ownership; arjuna willed it to me, and krishna was a cameleon(they added h to disguise the camel, but they left the lyon in, and it still starts like krishna, not (ch)(a)j(a)k(a)(?)), like arya stark(k=thousand) australia pays me to live to support their economy; ned kelly was suicidal
+house arrest, cuffs,.; just saw it off, and stitch it back towards getting here #defcon,.. dino feather /clothes|technologies|../; my entangled ownership; arjuna willed it to me, and krishna was a cameleon(they added h to disguise the camel, but they left the lyon in, and it still starts like krishna, not (ch)(a)j(a)k(a)(?)), like arya stark(k=thousand) australia pays me to live to support their economy; ned kelly was suicidal adware; /stare|exposure|../ at some"-thing" long enough, and it'll become "precious"

 every"-thing"'s the name of some"-thing"; god⒮,..
 "bing lee granḋe, the triple threat; 𝄞 (photonic visual representation of physical sound waves, and the computationalinguistic implementation thereo, therein, thereof, therefrom, therefore, therewith, there, there,..)" (the name of my female computer user interface); the only one i could find c̄ dedicated graphics, even though iprefer amd + ati; they said [3.3,4.2]ghz (the website indicates random chip, and 4.2 is "up to"); hexacore is a sign from the grand calculus of the multiverse, not just one affinity per vm, and change; since other ryzens have integrated graphics, does this have both? it's actually a $300 more laptop in camouflaged disguise!!! :D